GeneCenterMunich/ANNICAS/README.md

 We publish our codes in order to make the training process more transparent for the user.
-Please send bug reports to hohle@genzentrum.lmu.de.
+Please send bug reports to markus.hohle@berkeley.edu
 See comments in the source code for more details.
 Note, that we ran learningSquaresFind2.m on a linux machine.
 Therefore, some commands like "ls" vs "dir" might differ.